prismicio/prismic-gatsby/docs/README.md

 functions from your site's `gatsby-node.js` to create the HTML and text fields.

 **Note**: If you need to access the raw data, the original data is accessible using the `raw` field, though use of this field is discouraged.
+The field returns JSON, thus does not require you to list individual child fields.

 ```graphql
 {